-This Crockpot Chicken Wild Rice Soup is so darn simple to make and goes perfectly with a piece of crusty bread on a cold winter night.
+This Crockpot Chicken Wild Rice Soup is so darn simple to make.
+Chicken, carrots, celery, onion, wild rice, seasonings, and cream.
+Pair with a piece of crusty bread on a cold night for the perfect meal!

 - 1 cup uncooked wild rice